yuanworks/epicus/README.md

 # Epicus is Epic
-Building a broad-usage To Do
+Glorified, open-source To Do.

 ##  To Do:
 - [x] Make this Todo list in readme
 - [ ] Use Memoization with reselect
 - [ ] Use immutable.js
-- [ ] Run simple tests
+- [x] Run simple tests
+- [ ] Keep store in localstorage
+- [x] Add Redux DevTools
+- [ ] Add hot module reload